A label-switching algorithm for fast core-periphery identification: Simulation study

 We generate networks with a known CP structure to compare the labels returned by the algorithms with the ground-truth.
 In the following sub-sections, we describe the data-generating models, but for now, let $\bc^*$ be the true labels and $\hat\bc$ be the estimated labels returned by one of the algorithms.
 Then the classification accuracy can be defined as

-We report the classification accuracy and run-time for each algorithm.
+We report the classification accuracy and run-time for each algorithm applied a single time to each network.
 All experiments are carried out on a 2024 Mac Mini with 16 GB of memory, and the results are averaged over 100 MC samples.
-The R code to implement Algorithm 1, as well as replicate the following simulation study, is available on the author's GitHub: \url{https://github.com/eyanchenko/fastCP}.
+The R code to implement \texttt{fastGreedy}, as well as replicate the following simulation study, is available on the author's GitHub: \url{https://github.com/eyanchenko/fastCP}.